 A new habit is like a startup product

 Recognize this?
-It’s probably what you are doing in your startup as well: start with a first draft and then improve.
+It’s probably what you are doing in your startup as well: start with a rough version and then improve.
 It really is a proven strategy, in startups as well as big corporations.
 And yes, this is also proven to work when changing personal habits.
 So go for it.
 But keep it small at first.

 There’s a lot more to explain about creating new habits and being more successful in keeping them.
 But let’s leave it at this for the moment.
 Like that small and reachable New Year’s resolution it’s a start.
 Hopefully it will help you to begin your year just a little bit better and easier.

 Did you know that writing your resolutions down increases the odds that you will succeed?
 We would be really happy if you could share your plans for the new year with us.